CharlMeyers/AutopsyVolatilityPlugin/README.md

 The reason for this is that any possible modification of the memory image is avoided and therefore the change of the evidence being thrown out in court is reduced.

-Huge credit must go to **Mark Mckinnon** for allowing users to modify the code of his Autopsy Plugins.
+Huge credit must go to **Mark McKinnon** for allowing users to modify the code of his Autopsy Plugins.
 Go and check out his git profile [here](https://github.com/markmckinnon).

 The plugin in this repository is a modified version of his plugin.
 Most notably volatility plugins do not get chosen, but rather a pre set number of plugins are run